SystemsApproach/tcpcc/variants.rst

    L. Peterson and O. Sunay. `5G Mobile Networks: A Systems Approach
    <https://5G.systemsapproach.org>`__.
 January 2020.

-Another aspect of cellular networks that makes them a novel challenge for TCP congestion control is that the bandwidth of a link, as seen by a TCP flow traversing it, is not constant.
+The other aspect of cellular networks that makes them a novel challenge for TCP congestion control is that the bandwidth of a link, as seen by a TCP flow traversing it, is not constant.
 As noted by the BBR authors, a scheduler for a wireless link can use the number of queued packets for a given client as an input to its scheduling algorithm, and hence the "reward" for building up a queue can be an increase in bandwidth provided by the scheduler.
 BBR has attempted to address this in its design by ensuring that it is aggressive enough to queue at least some packets in the buffers of wireless links.

-Research inquiries aside, it's interesting to ask if the wireless link is all that special, and the deep buffers in the RAN are all that necessary.
-If you take a compartmentalized view of the world, and you're a mobile network operator, then your goal has always been to maximize utilization of the scarce radio spectrum.
-Keeping the offered workload as high as possible is a sure way to do that.
-This may have made sense in the early days of the mobile network when broadband connectivity was the new service offering and voice/text were the dominate use cases, but today 5G is all about TCP performance.
+Past research inquiries aside, it's interesting to ask if the wireless link will remain all that unique going forward.
+If you take a compartmentalized view of the world, and you're a mobile network operator, then your goal has always been to maximize utilization of the scarce radio spectrum under widely varying conditions.
+Keeping the offered workload as high as possible, with deep queues, is a sure way to do that.
+This may have made sense in the early days of the mobile network when broadband connectivity was the new service offering and voice/text were the dominate use cases, but today 5G is all about delivering good TCP performance.
 The focus should be on end-to-end goodput and maximizing the throughput/latency ratio (i.e., the power curve discussed in Section 3.2).
-Using relatively shallow buffers might be a means to that end, especially when coupled with *slicing*, a mechanism that isolates different traffic classes, in part by giving each slice its own queue.
+Using relatively shallow buffers might be a means to that end, especially when coupled with *slicing*, a mechanism that isolates different traffic classes, giving each slice its own queue.
+The proliferation of *small cells* might also change the equation, all of which leads us to conclude that there will be plenty of opportunities to continue tweaking congestion control algorithms well into the future.